 When using calendula-based products, it’s important to choose high-quality formulations for best results.
 Calendula is a natural and effective way to care for your skin.

-Calendula has strong anti-inflammatory effects and is recommended for conditions like gingivitis and pharyngitis.
-It is commonly used as an ingredient in an otc medicine for sore throat.
+Calendula has strong soothing effects and is recommended for conditions like gingivitis and pharyngitis.
+It is commonly used as an ingredient in a product for a sore throat.
 It also protects the mucous membranes in the throat with its antibacterial, regenerative, and protective properties.

 The most common way to use calendula is as an infusion.
 Brew dried or fresh flowers in hot water (4 tablespoons per liter) for 10 minutes to release its full benefits.